rust-embedded/book/src/intro/tooling.md

 A debugger is a very important component of embedded development as you may not always have the luxury to log stuff to the host console.
-In some cases, you may not have LEDs to blink on your hardware!
+In some cases, you may not even have LEDs to blink on your hardware!

 In general, LLDB works as well as GDB when it comes to debugging but we haven't found an LLDB counterpart to GDB's `load` command, which uploads the program to